samhattangady/hotreload/README.md

 - Is hot code swapping planned to release real soon?
 I think Andrew had streamed about it a while ago, but I don't know if there have been any updates on that front.

+- What is the best way to handle recompiling and reloading?
+The current approach involves copying the dll file out of `zig-out/bin`.
+If we use the dll directly from `zig-out`, then the next time we try to build the library, the application is already accessing the file, and we get an `AccessDenied` error.

 - Debugging doesn't work cleanly.
 I use RemedyBG, and I can attach to the running process.
 But the breakpoints don't get correctly identified.
 This might be because